Adaptive energy reference for machine-learning models of the electronic density of states: Introduction

 \section{Introduction}

-The electronic density of states (DOS) characterizes the distribution of available energy states for electrons and can be used to investigate many properties of a material \cite{toriyama_how_2022, ashcroft_solid_1976}, such as its electrical conductivity and optical properties.
-Hence, the DOS can be useful for material discovery and design by providing a tool to screen promising material candidates.
-Given the good balance between accuracy and cost, the DOS is often computed using density functional theory (DFT), where the electrons are treated as non-interacting fermions and their interactions are modelled by a self-consistent mean-field potential.
+The electronic density of states (DOS) characterizes the distribution of available energy states for electrons and can be used to approximate many properties of a material \cite{toriyama_how_2022, ashcroft_solid_1976}, such as its electrical conductivity and optical properties, and can be used as a screening and inverse design tool for computational materials discovery.
+Given the good balance between accuracy and cost, the DOS is often computed using density functional theory (DFT), where the electrons are treated as non-interacting fermions and their interactions are modeled by a self-consistent mean-field potential.
 Even within this approximate treatment, the calculation of the DOS scales cubically with the number of electrons in the system \cite{chandrasekaran_solving_2019}.
 Hence, studying the DOS of large and complex systems is still prohibitively difficult.